halilatilla/weather-app/README.md

 - 💬 Announces weather updates with a typewriter effect
 - 🤖 **AI-Powered Chat** - Ask Chip anything about the weather!
 - 🎯 Uses GPT-4o-mini for smart, contextual responses
-- ⚡ Rate-limited to 10 requests/minute per user
+- ⚡ Rate-limited to 10 requests/minute and 100 requests/day per user (configurable)
 - 📱 Minimizable widget that stays out of your way
 - 🎭 Animated expressions and mouth movements
 - 📰 Live news ticker with weather updates